-In our role as a managed services provider (MSP) to many associations and nonprofits, our clients’ HR department and organizational leaders typically turn to us for guidance in these situations.
-An MSP like DelCor handles the securing of hardware, software, and data during these staff transitions, so staff can focus elsewhere.
+In our role as a managed services provider (MSP) to associations and nonprofits, our clients’ HR department and organizational leaders typically turn to us for guidance in these situations.
+An MSP partner like DelCor handles the securing of hardware, software, and data during these staff transitions, so staff can focus elsewhere.

 To ensure we leave no stone unturned, our consultants follow a methodical IT termination checklist to offboard employees who leave, for any reason.
 Even the smallest deviation from these procedures can’t be tolerated, lest you create cracks in your most basic security protocols.
 When staff departures occur in haste or unexpectedly, you can rely on your MSP to adhere to these offboarding procedures while working closely with your HR and other staff.

 Offboarding an association IT staff person

 Adherence is particularly important when a member of the IT team is terminated.
 Because IT staff have a different level of access to user data, they require special attention.
 For example, it’s not good practice for IT team members to share administrative credentials, yet staff often take that shortcut instead of having separate logins for each administrative user.
 The checklist for terminating technology personnel is therefore more extensive and time-consuming, but it’s critical for protecting your organization, staff, members, and reputation.